msjavadi/DRoT-1-UNiTED/README.md

 # DRoT-1-UNiTED
-Preliminary Version of Linear ADMM Model For DCOPF.
+Final Version of Linear ADMM Model For DCOPF.

 In this repository, you can find the DCOPF model in both centralized (GAMS file) and decentralized (MATLAB files).